mienaikoe/ziyu/Chapters/3-3-Chapter17.md

 - Head to the comms office
   - talk to Thimli,
     - The obscura are a countless number of machines.
 They have stopped building over the past day.
     - he confirms that Liffa is near L2.
-Trajectory looks to be bleeding off velocity in the atmosphere near Heiko, and then again near Holragi, and finally landing somewhere in the desert.
+Trajectory looks to be bleeding off velocity in the atmosphere near Heiko, and then again near Holrag, and finally landing somewhere in the desert.
     - trajectories are looking like the empty vessels are not going as far out as Liffa.
 Melna says to keep looking.
 (Not close enough to see their shapes yet)
   - Melna asks the big question to Linyu
     - Linyu explains radio briefly with drawings